-brake: a device, other than a motor, used for retarding or stopping motion by means of friction or power.
+brake: a device, other than a motor, used for retarding or stopping motion by friction or power means.

-brake, holding: a friction brake for a hoist that is automatically applied and prevents motion when power is off.
+brake, holding: a friction brake for a hoist that is automatically applied and prevents motion when power to the brake is off.

 brake, mechanical load: an automatic type of friction brake used for controlling loads in a lowering direction.
-This unidirectional device requires torque from the motor or hand chain wheel to lower a load but does not impose any additional load on the motor or hand chain wheel when lifting a load.
-This may also be used as a holding brake if designed as such by the manufacturer. braking, control: a method of controlling speed by removing energy from the moving body or by imparting energy in the opposite direction.
+This unidirectional device requires torque from the motor to lower a load but does not impose any additional load on the motor when lifting a load.

+braking means: a method or device used for stopping/ holding motion by friction or power. braking, control: a method of controlling speed by removing energy from the moving body or by imparting energy in the opposite direction.

-braking, countertorque (plugging): a method of control by which the power to the motor is reversed to develop torque in the direction opposite to the rotation of the motor.
+braking, countertorque (plugging): a method of controlling speed by reversing the motor line voltage polarity or phase sequence to develop torque in the direction opposite the rotation of the motor.